bryanbraun/checkboxland/src/README.md

 2. `inline` - *Browsers won't let you do this one*!
 It still treats them like inline-block (see the computed properties).
 3. `flex` - This works!
 However, I've noticed a noticeable performance hit on very large grids (Composite Layering taking up to twice as long on a 60x60 grid, for example).
 4. `grid` - Same as flex, but with even worse performance.

+For now, I'm using inline-block with some styles (like `vertical-align: top`) that minimizes most of the cross-browser differences.

 ## Performance